techyugadi/hsqldb_docker/README.md

 # hsqldb_docker
-Dockerfile and other required files to build and run a HSQLDB server.
+Dockerfile and other required files to build and run a HSQLDB server image.
 HSQLDB is a lightweight relational database that maps all data in a database to a files on your local file system and runs on Java.
 It is suitable for dev and test environments.
 More info at : http://hsqldb.org/

 #Dockerhub